touilleMan/godot-python/README.md

 class Helper:
 	"""
-	Others class are considered as helper and cannot be called from outside Python.
+	Othes classes are considered helpers and cannot be called from outside Python.
 However they can be imported from another python module.
 	"""
 	...